Human Leukemia Inhibitory Factor Receptor (LIFR) Protein

 Description

-Human Leukemia Inhibitory Factor Receptor (LIFR) is a recombinant Human protein produced in a Prokaryotic expression system (E. coli).
+Human Leukemia Inhibitory Factor Receptor (LIFR) is a recombinant Human protein expressed in E. coli.

 Instrucciones